Cookies on this website

 Repurposing drugs in mood disorders

 I am a Clinical Lecturer at the University of Oxford, Department of Psychiatry, and ST4-6 at Health Education England-Thames Valley, Oxford Health NHS Foundation Trust.
 I am the academic representative for the European Federation of Psychiatric Trainees programme in Oxford and the Oxford Clinical-Academic Journal Club.
-I am an academic tutor and regularly teach medical students and trainees about the topics of research methodology and critical appraisal, psychopharmacology, and mood disorders.
+I am a tutor in psychiatry and regularly teach medical students and trainees about the topics of research methodology and critical appraisal, psychopharmacology, and mood disorders.

 I am interested in the neuropsychopharmacology and evidence-based treatment of mental illness, especially mood disorders.
 I am fascinated by the problem of "treatment resistance", i.e., when patients do not appear to respond to several lines of therapy.
-The physiopathological heterogeneity likely underlying treatment resistance highlights the need for a mechanistically variety of approaches to resolve this problem.
-For example, there is increasing evidence that immunological and metabolic factors play a role in the pathophysiology of depression, especially in patients who are treatment-resistant.
-Repurposing commonly used medical treatments (e.g., anti-inflammatory medications) may therefore particularly benefit those patients who respond poorly to conventional antidepressants and who might be identifiable a priori through measurement of inflammatory and metabolic markers.
+There is increasing evidence that immunological and metabolic factors play a role in the pathophysiology of depression, especially in patients who are treatment-resistant.
+Repurposing commonly used medical treatments (e.g., anti-inflammatory medications) may therefore benefit those patients who respond poorly to conventional antidepressants and who might be identifiable a priori through measurement of inflammatory and metabolic markers.